 Plumbing problems are another big, expensive headache you want to avoid.
 Old, leaky pipes aren’t easy to spot, so you have to look for other signs that a home’s plumbing system may not be up to snuff.

 If you notice any of these signs of potential plumbing issues, talk to a plumber about what they likely mean and how big of a problem you’d be looking at.
-If it sounds like you’ll be dealing with costly repairs, think twice before you buy.
+If it sounds like you’ll be dealing with costly repairs, think twice before you make the first down payment on your new mortgage.

 According to Neil, an old roof is another issue that can cause major insurance problems.